Back to blogs

 TL;DR

-• The main difference between a contingent worker and a contractor is the level of autonomy and control over work, contractors work independently, while contingent workers follow employer.
+• The main difference between a contingent worker and a contractor is the level of autonomy and control over work, as contractors have independence while contingent workers take direction from the company.

 • The key considerations when hiring a contractor or contingent worker depend on whether you need specialized expertise with independent execution (contractor) or short-term support under supervision (contingent worker).